 The UC Davis Tahoe Environmental Research Center (TERC) is a world leader in research, education, and public outreach on lakes and watersheds, providing critical scientific information to help understand, restore, and sustain the Lake Tahoe Basin and other systems worldwide.
-Since 1968, UC Davis has conducted continuous scientific monitoring of Lake Tahoe, creating the foundation on which to base restoration and stewardship efforts.
+Since 1968, UC Davis has conducted continuous scientific monitoring of Lake Tahoe, laying the foundation for restoration and stewardship efforts.